-Impact P-3: Previously unknown soil and or groundwater contamination could be encountered during grading or excavation (Class III)
+Impact P-3: Previously unknown soil and or groundwater contamination could be encountered during grading or excavation (Class II.)

 Based on a database search, no known contaminated sites or hazardous material site occur within 0.25 miles of the proposed LEAPS new 500 kV alignment, the Lake Substation, or the Pendleton Substation.
 However, where the route is adjacent to or crosses Camp Pendleton, there is a small likelihood that unanticipated soil contamination would be encountered.
-Possible types of contamination include gaso-line and diesel fuel residuals, heavy metals, and/or other hazardous materials disposed of by the military.
+Possible types of contamination include gasoline and diesel fuel residuals, heavy metals, and/or other hazardous materials disposed of by the military.
+Historically areas of Camp Pendleton have been used for bombing and munitions testing.
+There is a potential for lead waste to occur at gun and artillery practice ranges and bombing and munitions testing areas due to the breakdown of the lead ordnance and ammunition in the soil.
 There also exists the potential for unknown contamination to have occurred along and near area roads due to illegal dumping.
+Although no known existing environmentally contaminated sites are expected along undeveloped portions of the Lake-Pendleton transmission route, there exists the potential to encounter unknown lead and other contamination during construction due to the history of Camp Pendleton as a munitions testing ground, resulting in a significant impact.
 However, due to the low probability of encountering contamination given the location of the route primarily across National Forest lands, this impact is considered to be less than significant (Class III), and no mitigation measures are required for this impact.